trip41/modify-results/README.md

 A collection of filter functions.

 ##Default filters
-  - kimSort
+  - sort
-  - kimReplace
+  - replace
-  - kimCustom
+  - custom
-  - kimSplit
+  - split
-  - kimFilter
+  - filter
-  - kimMerge
+  - merge
-  - kimRemove
+  - remove
-  - kimRemoveProp
+  - removeProp
-  - kimToInt
+  - toInt
-  - kimToFloat
+  - toFloat
-  - kimRenameCollection
+  - renameCollection
-  - kimRenameProperty
+  - renameProperty
-  - kimCurrencyConvert
+  - currencyConvert

 --------------------------------------------------------------

 - **split**(*option*)

-    Split one string property into mutiple properties according to the separator.
+    Split one string property into multiple properties according to the separator.

     ####Argument
-      - option (Object): The configuration of this filter.
+      - option (Object): The configuration of this transform.
 It should contain following properties:

         - *collection* (String):        The collection being modified.
 Optional if current collection has been set previously via setCurrentCollection()
         - *property*   (String):        The property whose value is being splited.
 The value being splited must be a string.